aiven/aiven-docs/docs/products/kafka/howto/create-topics-automatically.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons" import {ConsoleIcon} from "@site/src/components/ConsoleIcons"

-Apache Kafka® can automatically create a topic if a message is sent to a topic that doesn’t already exist.
+Apache Kafka® can automatically create a topic if a message is produced to a topic that doesn’t already exist.

 By default, Aiven for Apache Kafka enables automatic topic creation to remain compatible with standard Apache Kafka configurations, making it useful for testing and development.
-In production environments, disable automatic topic creation to avoid accidental topics created by typos, which can lead to disorganized topics.
+In production environments, **disable** automatic topic creation to avoid accidental topics created by typos, which can lead to disorganized topics.

 If a message is produced to a non-existent topic, you see the following error message: